letsar/RestLess/README.md

 As in Refit, you have to create an interface representing your REST API and use attributes to indicate what to do.
 During the project compilation, all REST clients will be generated.

+**Warning**: In Visual Studio for Mac, the intellisense does not detect `RestClient`, but it will compile nonetheless.

 ## Install

 Available on NuGet.